Synobsys/synobsys.github.io/toolbox.md

 BDDFramework is recommended when automating the delivery pipeline.
 It provides a REST API for running tests and obtaining results that can be easily integrated with an external CI/CD orchestrator, such as Jenkins®.
 Read Component Testing​ for usage guidelines.

+### [Selenium]

+Selenium is an open source umbrella project for a range of tools and libraries aimed at supporting browser automation.
+It provides a playback tool for authoring functional tests across most modern web browsers, without the need to learn a test scripting language (Selenium IDE).
+It also provides a test domain-specific language (Selenese) to write tests in a number of popular programming languages, including JavaScript (Node.js), C#, Groovy, Java, Perl, PHP, Python, Ruby and Scala.
+Selenium runs on Windows, Linux, and macOS.
+It is open-source software released under the Apache License 2.0.

+* [How to do UI testing with Selenium]

 ### [Apache JMeter]

 Apache JMeter may be used to test performance both on static and dynamic resources, Web dynamic applications.